jensopetersen/merula/implementing-standoff-annotation.md

 NOTE: 'Handling the variations on the normal text structure should present no problems, but we stick to the common model here.'] normally consists of a <teiHeader> element and a <text> element.
 The TEI header is not here assumed to be edited using the standoff editor; it can either be composed in an XML editor or (if it is sufficiently standardised) it can be composed using a separate forms-based approach.

 The **base text** stored in the <text> element is what the editing process begins with, the base for any subsequent annotations.
-Beginning with a good text is obviously to be preferred since this minimizes the need for text-altering edits and there the base text ideally consists of a carefully proofread transcription that renders the text stream of a specific exemplar of the
+Beginning with a good text is obviously to be preferred since this minimises the need for text-altering edits and there the base text ideally consists of a carefully proofread transcription that renders the text stream of a specific exemplar of the
 #
 [ANNOTATION: